RyuZhihao123/Instance-based-RN/README.md

 **Details**: (1) Train/val/test sets contains 60000/20000/20000 charts respectively.
 We use Adam optimizer (lr =0.0001).
 (2) During training, we shuffle the datasets for each epoch, and only save the best model which gets the lowest mse loss on validation set.

-**Notice**: In rare cases, if the loss of some network doesn't decrease obviously after the first epoch, please kill it and restart the program, because Adam can get a way low loss value even during the first epoch.
+**Notice**: In rare cases (very low probability), if the loss of some network doesn't decrease obviously after the first epoch, please kill it and restart the program, because Adam could usually get a way low loss value even during the first epoch.

 ### Experiments1: Our new tasks.
 (These experiments focus on verifying the generalization ability of networks.)